 2004/05: During an NHL lockout-strengthened AHL season he finished second in Rochester in goals, and third in assists and points.

 2005/06: By scoring 19 goals in his first 18 games of the AHL season he was promoted to the Buffalo Sabres for good.
 As a rookie there he finished 88th in the league in goals per game amongst players who played at least 25 games.
-In the playoffs he became the first player ever to clinch a series in overtime shorthanded, when he passed Daniel Alfredsson and scored on Ray Emery.
+Scred his first career hat-trick at home against the Kings on january 14th.
+In the playoffs he added another one at home against the Flyers on april 24th, and then became the first player ever to clinch a series in overtime shorthanded, when he passed Daniel Alfredsson and scored on Ray Emery.
 At the end he and his team reached the Conference finals, but no more.

 2006/07: Finished 26th in the NHL with a career high 34 goals, 2nd with 30 even-strength ones, and was 38th in Selke Trophy voting.
 On the Sabres, he finished 2nd in goals and 4th in points.
 At seasons end, Pominville and his team had reached their second straight Conference Final.

 2007/08: Finished 15th and 19th in assists and points with career highs of 53 and 80 respectively, 47th in goals.
 10th in the league with 24 even-strength goals.
 Finalist for the Lady Byng Memorial Trophy, 9th in Right Wing All-Star Team voting and 35th in Selke Trophy voting.
 Finished 3rd on the Sabres in goals, 1st in assists and 2nd in points.

 When the team missed the playoffs he chose to represent his mothers country USA at the 2008 World Hockey Championships.
 The team lost in the quarterfinals against Finland.